This update was posted on 12/23/2018.

 you have problems, please contact Bob Staib at 863-605-3920

 from a phone which sends caller-id.
 (Unknown

 While the full story behind this change is interesting, it is way beyond the scope of this posting.

 2018 was much kinder to us in Lake Wales than 2017!
 Hurricane Irma is a distant memory.
 We did have

-our fair share of bad thunderstorms, and we have learned from recently returned Snowbirds that
+our fair share of bad thunderstorms this past summer, and we have learned from recently returned Snowbirds that

 several home antennas were hit by lightning.
 So, if you are just now returning and you have verified that

 everything is plugged in properly, and your service still does not work, please call the office at (863) 455-4200

 to confirm that your account is turned on, all past due payments have been made, and that a signal is being sent to

 There will be a $35.00 service call fee plus any needed parts to make necessary repairs.
 If you have returned